-In relationships where trust has been broken transparency is key to the rebuilding process.
+In relationships where trust has been broken, transparency is key to the rebuilding process.
 Transparency involves telling the truth about facts and feelings.
-It means not hiding information such as your phone, social media accounts, email, etc. Transparency means being honest and authentic with yourself and others.
+It means that one does not hide information such as your phone, social media accounts, email, etc. Transparency means being honest and authentic first with yourself and then with others.

 Reliability is the second step of creating trust in your relationships.
 Think of a time when someone you know let you down.
 Maybe they failed to show up to an important event in your life.
 Or perhaps they made a promise and did not keep it.
 The first time it happens you might have been forgiving.
 However, when it consistently happens you begin to lose trust.

 Being a reliable and dependable person goes a long way to building trust.
 Of course, no one is completely reliable 100% of the time.
 The main goal is to be a person that keeps their word.
 In other words, a person of integrity.
 When you fail, admit your mistake and repair the trust with transparency and understanding which we will talk about next.

 Understanding is multifaceted in that it involves understanding both yourself and the person with whom you are attempting to establish trust with.
 Cultivating a deeper understanding of your emotions and your needs is paramount in establishing and maintaining trust.
 Emotions are important signals that help us to understand what we need.
 They are not illogical.
 Emotions, especially softer emotions (sadness, fear, loneliness, shame, etc.), help us in building trust.